 Dr. Kofkoff performs breast augmentation using either the periareolar incision (edge of the areola) or the inframammary incision (under the breast).
 The incisions made at the edge of the areola provides excellent access to the breast and provides Dr. Kofkoff with the ability to develop the implant pocket with precision.
 In addition, by placing the incision where the pigmented areolar skin meets the surrounding breast skin, the incision can be camouflaged and usually fades quite well.

 An incision placed under the breast takes advantage of the overlying breast to help hide it.
 This approach is most helpful when there is sufficient breast size to settle over the incision.
 The inframammary incision also permits an incision of the appropriate length in woman whom have small areolae.
+The incision options for a breast lift are different than breast implants as the procedures offer varied results.

 Types of Placement